edeliver/edeliver/docs/configuration.md

 See also [Configuration Section](https://github.com/boldpoker/edeliver#user-content-configuration) in the [README](https://github.com/boldpoker/edeliver/blob/master/README.md).

-### Use edeliver Options Permanentely
+### Use edeliver Options Permanently

-This options can be set in the `.deliver/config` file to use the command line option permanentely without passing them every time:
+This options can be set in the `.deliver/config` file to use the command line option permanently without passing them every time:

 | environment variable in config file   | edeliver argument    | info                                          |